 Don’t force the dog to remain in the situation.
 This is only going to increase his cortisol and adrenaline levels, while creating a stronger negative association with the trigger.

-This may not work if your dog is highly aroused though.
-If you can’t get his attention, or he seems unwilling to take a treat, just remove him from the situation and allow time to calm down.
+The above methods may not work if your dog is still highly aroused though.
+If you can’t get his attention, or he seems unwilling to eat a treat, just remove him from the situation and allow time to calm down.

 Remember, cortisol has a half-life of over an hour.
 Even if he seems relaxed a few minutes later, the dog is still in a stressed state and more likely to react to other triggers.